MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 We suggest that external identity providers complete these steps.
 The list isn't exhaustive, and providers should complete other validation steps as they see fit.

 1. From the request:
-   - Ensure that the redirect_uri is published provided in [Entra ID call to the external identity provider](#entra-id-call-to-the-external-identity-provider).
+   - Ensure that the redirect_uri is published provided in [Microsoft Entra ID call to the external identity provider](#entra-id-call-to-the-external-identity-provider).
-   - Ensure that the client_id has a value assigned to Entra ID, such as *ABCD*.
+   - Ensure that the client_id has a value assigned to Microsoft Entra ID, such as *ABCD*.
-   - The provider should first [validate](/entra/identity-platform/id-tokens#validating-an-id_token) the id_token_hint that is presented to it by Entra ID.
+   - The provider should first [validate](/entra/identity-platform/id-tokens#validating-an-id_token) the id_token_hint that is presented to it by Microsoft Entra ID.
 1. From the claims in the id_token_hint:
    - They can optionally make a call to [Microsoft Graph](https://graph.microsoft.com/) to fetch other details about this user.
 The **oid** and **tid** claims in the id_token_hint is useful in this regard.
 For details about the claims provided in the id_token_hint, see [Default id_token_hint claims](#default-id_token_hint-claims).
 1. Then carry out any other authentication activity that the provider’s product is built to do.
-1. Depending upon the result of user’s actions and other factors, the provider would then construct and send a response back to Entra ID, as explained in the next section.
+1. Depending upon the result of user’s actions and other factors, the provider would then construct and send a response back to Microsoft Entra ID, as explained in the next section.

-####	Entra ID processing of the provider response
+####	Microsoft Entra ID processing of the provider response

 The provider needs to POST a response back to the **redirect_uri**.
 The following parameters should be provided on a successful response: